LostMoho/Papagayo/README.md

 as you wish, as long as you follow the terms in the License.txt file.

 Papagayo is currently built as a Qt application.
 To build it you need Qt 5.2.1 installed.
-I have built Papagayo for Windows and MacOS X, but I expect it will build for Linux as well.
-If anyone wants to try out a Linux build, go for it.
+It is known to build for Windows, Linux and Mac.

 To build Papagayo, open up the file Papagayo.pro in Qt Creator and press the Build Project button.
+Or, using the command line, you can call `qmake` then `make`.

 Papagayo is currently in active development, so please check back for newer versions.